 Negotiate discounts

-While Airbnb prices are generally set by the host, there’s wiggle room for negotiation, especially during off-peak seasons or for longer stays.
+One big way to save money on housing is to negotiate an Airbnb discount with the host, especially during off-peak seasons or for longer stays.
 Be polite and professional in your initial communication, and casually inquire if they offer any discounts for extended stays or last-minute bookings.
 If you stay for the long term, consider switching to cash payments in order to eliminate taxes and fees.

 Tip